I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 I listened to what he had to say, even though it made little sense.
 I paid him and went on my way, not giving his words another thought.
 Less than two weeks later, I was rear-ended, and the car was considered a total loss.
 As a result of the accident, I suffered whiplash that left me with excruciating headaches for years to come.

 Perhaps Charlie's warning and the subsequent collision were merely coincidences.
 Whatever the case, I have always wondered if Charlie knew a little bit more about cars than what could be seen under the hood.

 10. The Candle Flame

-The lighting of candles is a common practice that is utilized during times of mourning, prayer, meditation and relaxation.
+The lighting of candles is a common practice utilized during mourning, prayer, meditation, and relaxation.
 On the opposite side of the spectrum, candles also play a role in many rituals of a darker nature.

 A candle that continues to smoke long after the flame has been smothered is also representative of a lingering manifestation.
 It seems that just as candles bring solace to the living, they do the same for those who reside in the land of shadows.

 Yablon, Alys R. Field Guide to Luck: How to Use and Interpret Charms, Signs, and Superstitions.
 Quirk Books, 2008.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Cindy Parmiter (author) from United States on September 27, 2020:

 Magda Sagastume, cats are amazing beings that, it has been said, exist in both this world and the next.
 As such, they are more tuned into their environment than other creatures.
 It wouldn't surprise me a bit to find that the man who spooked the cat had a dark aura that the animal sensed.
 Its desire to stay close to you, along with the hissing, were its way of both protecting you and telling the other party to keep away.
 Cats often know when danger lurks, even when we don't.
 Best wishes.